KerSteinberg/DiffFusion.jl/README.md

 An example for exposure simulation of a Vanilla swap portfolio is implemented in the [scenario generation](https://github.com/frame-consulting/DiffFusion.jl/blob/main/test/componenttests/scenarios/scenarios.jl) component test.

 Individual examples on model, simulation and product setup can be found in the [unit tests](https://github.com/frame-consulting/DiffFusion.jl/tree/main/test/unittests).
-TEST
+TESTTEST